-Can I use my own paper or ink in the wide-format printers?
+Can I use my own media or ink in the wide-format printers?

-What is the difference between the three wide-format printers?
+What is the difference between the wide-format printers?

-The IDSC currently maintains three printers for our wide-format printing services: a Canon iPF 9400, a Canon iPF 8400, and an Epson 9800.
-Please see our printers page for more information about the wide-format printers.
+The IDSC currently maintains two printers for our wide-format printing services: a Canon iPF 9400, a and a Canon iPF 8400.
+Please see our Printers page for more information about the wide-format printers.

-For wide-format printing services, the paper you select determines the printer that will be used.
-Paper selection largely depends in turn on how the final output will be used.
+For wide-format printing services, the media you select determines the printer that will be used.
+Media selection largely depends in turn on how the final output will be used.
 Please see Media Selection on our Wide-Format Printing page for more information about the wide-format printers and paper.

 Can I get a bag for my poster?

-Do I need to reserve the plotter ahead of time?
+Do I need to reserve the printer ahead of time?